thna2020/TradingStrategy/Glossary.md

 A tight market refers to a trading environment in which the price difference between the best bid and offer is very small.
 Tight markets tend to occur in highly liquid, high-volume blue-chip stocks where there is an abundance of buyers and sellers at all times.

+> Trade blotter

+- A blotter (also called a deal blotter or trade blotter) is a physical or digital record of all trades made over a period of time (usually one trading day) along with their relevant details.

 > Trading range

 - Trading range refers to the difference between the high and low prices in a given trading period.
 Range-bound trading is characterized by prices staying in a definable range over time.
 A trading range is characterized by both a support price and a resistance price, between which the price tends to fluctuate.